Tornado myths: Geographical scope

 It is often thought that tornadoes occur only in North America.
 The majority of recorded tornadoes do occur in the United States and Canada; however, tornadoes have been observed on every continent except Antarctica.

 Europe, Argentina, Australia, Bangladesh, and eastern India often experience tornadoes.
 South America has its own tornado alley, covering parts of Argentina, Brazil, Paraguay, and Uruguay, which has produced several violent tornadoes.
-The country with the most tornadoes by area is the United Kingdom.
+The country with the most tornadoes by area is England.

 Near rivers, valleys, mountains, or other terrain features

 There are many misconceptions involving the effect of terrain features – bodies of water, mountains, valleys, and others – on tornado formation and behavior.
 While most modes of tornadogenesis are poorly understood, no terrain feature can prevent the occurrence of a tornado.

 Small bodies of water such as lakes and rivers are insignificant obstacles to tornadoes.
-Violent tornadoes have formed over rivers and lakes – including the 1878 Wallingford tornado, the 1899 New Richmond tornado, and more recently the 2011 Goderich tornado.
+Violent tornadoes have formed over rivers and lakes – including the 1878 Wallingford tornado, the 1899 New Richmond tornado, and more recently the 2012 West Liberty tornado.
 More than a dozen tornadoes are reported to have crossed the Mississippi River.
 Strong tornadoes have also been known to cross the Detroit River and St. Clair River separating the United States and Canada.

 Regarding mountains, tornadoes have been observed on terrain as high as 12000 ft above sea level, and have been known to pass up a 3000 ft ridge unaffected.